The Best Travel Jobs

 Working in the kitchen as a traveling chef gives you the opportunity to work anywhere in the world.
 However the hours are long, irregular, and stressful.
 Traveling chefs can land jobs at traditional restaurants, hotels, cruise ships, private yachts, food trucks, or even work for private households.
 Being well-rounded with past experience helps your chances too.
 Jobs vacancies are often listed online, either in classifieds or company websites.

-My buddy Daniel make money traveling as a professional chef.
+My buddy Daniel makes money traveling as a professional chef.

 $9 – $20 per hour